jaindeepali/utopia/Readme.md

 6. Get email notifications for filling the questionnaire
 7. See your progress in form of informative charts and graphs
 8. View and post top motivational stories.
+9. Voting on motivational stories.
+10. Recommended motivational stories based on your interests and upvote activity (Content based and cllaborative recommendations).

 ##Tech.
 Used